assisi/CATS2/README.md

 necessary (https://askubuntu.com/questions/26498/choose-gcc-and-g-version)

 ### Install Qt5.6 or newer
-https://info.qt.io/download-qt-for-application-development – choose the Open source package option, need to be registered with Qt
+Can be downloaded here https://info.qt.io/download-qt-for-application-development but the registration with Qt is needed

 ### Compile CMake or newer